 Autosomal Genes: Why Dad’s Side Matters Too

-Male vs. Female Hair Genetics
+Male vs. Female Genetics

 In males, the AR gene’s effect can appear as early as the mid-twenties, typically as temple recession and crown thinning.

 In females, the picture is more complex.
 Thinning tends to be diffuse rather than concentrated at the temples and crown.
 Notably, research from the American Hair Loss Association shows that approximately 90% of women with androgenic alopecia have androgen levels within the normal range, which means estrogen signaling and other hormonal pathways play an independent role.
-Hormonal birth control is recognized as a leading external trigger in women with a genetic predisposition, and thinning often accelerates around menopause when estrogen drops.

 The genetics behind female pattern thinning are also more variable.
 In some cases, there is no obvious family history even when a genetic component is clearly present.

 Ethnicity also plays a role.
-People of East Asian descent tend to have thicker, rounder hair strands; those of European descent show more variation in texture; people of African descent tend to have a flatter, more elliptical follicle shape, producing a tighter curl pattern.
-These tendencies reflect how deeply follicle architecture is encoded in DNA.
+People of East Asian descent tend to have thicker, rounder strands; those of European descent tend to have more varied textures; people of African descent tend to have flatter, more elliptical follicle shapes, producing a tighter curl pattern.

 Where Do Females Get Their Hair Genes From?